kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-kkrwallet.md

 ### Sending kryptokrona Transactions

-To send kryptokrona; at the Zedwallet menu:
+To send kryptokrona; at the kkrwallet menu:

 - Type: `transfer` and press `enter`